 RBB helps the planet by helping our clients consume only what they need.
-Electronic assemblies tend to change frequently, either due to market forces or engineering efforts.
+Electronic assembly manufacturing demands tend to change frequently, either due to market forces or engineering efforts.
 By ordering only what’s required in the short-term, buyers can avoid costly reworking or updating of circuit board assemblies sitting in their inventory (that are quickly rendered unusable by the latest revision).

 By choosing to purchase only the devices that are necessary and then replenishing those devices as needed, buyers remain flexible to their end-users’ needs.
 Many RBB clients use this opportunity to customize their electronic product designs.
 In today’s world, many end-users are willing to pay for customized solutions—if they can get them.
 By working with RBB, you can offer limitless custom electronics, even as you create new avenues for business growth.

 Each year in our industry, thousands of custom-manufactured electronic assemblies and hundreds of thousands of components are disposed of in landfills across the country and around the world, often in the Third World nations that are least able to handle them.
 Why?
 Because someone bought what they couldn’t consume.
 In most cases, the excess assemblies are in perfect condition; there’s simply a lack of demand for them.
 This is why small batches = less waste.

 RBB's environmental stewardship goes beyond this to also include a robust recycling program.